How auctions work (Effective from August 16 2020)

 Auctions are routine events on CoinJar Exchange that allow for better price matching and easier trading of large volumes.

 During regular trading, it can be difficult for high volume users to buy or sell large amounts, as their order can make up a large portion of the total orders.
 This often requires them to accept a less-than-desirable price to have their order filled successfully.
-An auction allows ten minutes for users to place and review large orders, giving time to settle on a reasonable trade price.
-At the closing of the auction period, this leads to more successful matches of higher volume trades without disrupting the Order Book.
+Throughout the day traders can place large auction orders without revealing price and size information to the market.
+During the final 10 minutes of each 8-hour trading session, indicative price, auction volume and imbalance data are regularly published giving traders an opportunity to resolve demand and supply imbalances, leading to a final auction price that results in the maximum volume of trades.

 Auctions occur each day at 09:50 AEST, 17:50 AEST and 01:50 AEST.
 Each auction lasts a total of ten minutes.